hpavlo/cinema-app/README.md

 Admin can add or remove movies, sessions and so on.

 Information is sent and received in `JSON` format.
+The program is written in compliance with SOLID principles, interfaces are used to comply the Dependency inversion principle, and mappers are used for the Single-responsibility principle.

 ## 🚀 Features
 |  Role   | Possibility                                                                                      | Endpoints                                                                                                                                                                                                                                   |